HR and Business Planning

 1. Resource Planning

-In addition, HR can ensure that before any hiring process begins the hiring fits with the long-term business plan, so that the role is not just a knee-jerk reaction to a stressful period of overload and will not become quickly redundant as the business stabilises, grows and changes.
+In addition, HR can ensure that before any hiring process begins, the hiring fits with the long-term business plan.
+This ensures that the role is not just a knee-jerk reaction to a stressful period of overload.
+Or one that will not become quickly redundant as the business stabilises, grows and changes

 2. Organisational Design and Development